hnccbits/passgen-cpp/README.md

 # Installing Dependencies :-
  It uses cmake to build the program so it needs to be installed on system.

-to know more about cmake refer to this page :- [cmake](https://cmake.org/cmake/help/latest/guide/tutorial/index.html)
+To know more about cmake refer to this page :- [https://cmake.org/cmake/help/latest/guide/tutorial/index.html](https://cmake.org/cmake/help/latest/guide/tutorial/index.html)

  cmake can be installed using the following commands